iams7/Okapi_Issue/README.md

 ISegments segs = tc.getSegments();
 segs.create(segmenter.getRanges());
 ```
-Then reading the sengented sentences one by one using for loop.
+Then while reading the sengented sentences one by one using for loop,

 ```
  // 	Obtain segmented sentences one by one